 Hidden built-in features can help with recovery

 Did you accidentally delete a whole folder of photos from your Android phone?
 Are you looking for a way to undo it all?
 Well, you’re in luck.
-Follow the steps below and you’ll have access to access your precious pictures in no time.
+Follow the steps below and hopefully you’ll be able to access your precious pictures or videos again.

-No folder is safe from deletion.
+Unforunately, no folder is safe from deletion.
 You can accidentally erase any type of content – be it images, videos, PDFs, etc. without notice.
 The main thing to remember is that time is of the essence.
 You need to try to restore your data ASAP so that it doesn’t get overwritten by something else.

 It’s not always the user’s fault though.
 You can lose folders from corrupt SD cards or unexpectedly crashing phones.